ECB (External Commercial Borrowing) Everything you need to know

-External commercial borrowing (ECB) is a type of loan availed by Indian companies in which they raise fund outside of India in foreign currency.
-In actual, ECB is a type of commercial loan for Indian corporate which they can avail from foreign entities through means such as loans from foreign banks or FIs, bonds or securitized instruments.
+External commercial borrowing (ECB) is a type of loan availed by Indian companies in which they raise funds outside of India in foreign currency.
+In actual, ECB is a type of commercial loan for Indian corporate which they can avail from foreign entities through means such as loans from foreign banks or FIs, bonds, or securitized instruments.

 - Real estate activities